andreaskth/securing-chrome-extensions/SOP-vuln/README.md

 ### Extension
 The vulnerable extension is located in *vulnerable-link-preview-extension*.
 Follow the instructions in the [main README](https://github.com/andreaskth/securing-chrome-extensions/tree/main#how-to-load-extensions-into-your-browser-locally) to load the extension into your browser locally.

 In the content script `content_script.js` change the `extensionID` variable on the first line to point to the ID of your extension.
-Then reload your extension in your browser by clicking the circular arrow on your extension in extension management page.
+Then reload your extension in your browser by clicking the circular arrow on your extension in the extension management page.

 ## Results
 Go to `localhost:3000` with the malicious website running.
-When you mouse over any of the links a preview will be shown.
-The preview will be half-broken and it provides lots of error messages in the console.
-This is due to the fact that it proved non-trivial to get the extension "working" and so resources were allocated elsewhere since a well functioning extension wasn't the goal of this project.
-For this reason, the previews from the extension appears to function even less on other sites.
+When you mouse over any of the links, a preview will be shown.
+The preview will be half-broken and it generates lots of error messages in the console.
+This is due to the fact that it proved non-trivial to get the extension "working" and so resources were allocated elsewhere since a well-functioning extension wasn't the goal of this project.
+For this reason, the previews from the extension appear to function even less on other sites.

 ![GitHub preview](./images/github_preview.png "GitHub preview")